assafmo/couchdb-linux-performance/README.md

 # to avoid disk seeks for inode loading:
 echo 50 > /proc/sys/vm/vfs_cache_pressure

-# Decrease swappiness to prevent swapping until 10% memory is left
+# Decrease swappiness to prevent swapping as much as possible
-echo 10 > /proc/sys/vm/swappiness
+echo 1 > /proc/sys/vm/swappiness

 # Buffering of file system data requires frequent memory allocation.
 # Raising the amount of reserved kernel memory will enable faster and more reliable